 The start-values of the introduced Boolean variables are defined by the taking the start-value of the when-condition, as above where b is a parameter variable.
 The start-value of the special functions initial, terminal, and sample is false.

-8.3.5.2 Restrictions on Equations within When-Equations
+8.3.5.2 Restrictions on Where a When-Equation may Occur

 • When-equations shall not occur inside initial equations.